geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 Let's start with company update.
 Any company update?

 ##### **Geohot** [[00:00:05](https://www.youtube.com/watch?v=sc6cckdAXy8&t=5)]
 Yeah, so we had a good revenue year this year.
 I'm looking at our Shopify sales.
 So our Shopify sales are up 22%.
 But we made 1.5 million last year, and we made 1.83 million this year.
-That's some tiny box sales.
+That's some TinyBox sales.
 And then in addition, we made $400,000 from AMD.
 So our revenue is up almost 50%.

 ##### **Geohot** [[00:00:33](https://www.youtube.com/watch?v=sc6cckdAXy8&t=33)]
 Does that include the pros?
 That could be two things.
 Not anything we did with Commo, but that should be every box that we sold.
 Because we put all of that through Shopify, basically.
 Just to track it.
 Make sure we fulfill it and all that stuff.